 There’s no macro mode, which is disappointing at this price point, but you can still get some good close-up type shots.
 Image credit: Amy Davies

 The only difference between these two flagships are their size.
-Both have a smaller body than the S24 Ultra, however the Samsung S24+ measures 158.5 x 75.9 x 7.7mm and features a 6.7″ Dynamic AMOLED screen which is not far off from the S24 Ultra’s 6.8″size.
+Both have a smaller body than the S24 Ultra, however the Samsung Galaxy S24+ measures 158.5 x 75.9 x 7.7mm and features a 6.7″ Dynamic AMOLED screen which is not far off from the S24 Ultra’s 6.8″size.
 If you want to go for a smaller version opt for the Samsung Galaxy S24 with 6.2″ screen, it sits more comfortably in the hand, however its smaller size means smaller battery too.

 Best iPhone 14: Apple iPhone 14 Pro